First-Principles Calculation of Superconducting $T_c$ in Superhard B-C-N Metals

 Generally, the $T_c$ of phonon-mediated (BCS) superconductors increases in materials with a large electron-phonon coupling strength $\lambda$, and/or a high Debye temperature $\Theta_D$~\cite{mcmillan1968transition,allen1975transition}.
 Recent theoretical studies have suggested that $T_c \le A\Theta_D$ for BCS superconductors, with the pre-factor $A \sim 0.1$~\cite{esterlis2018bound, smith2023machine}. $\Theta_D$ is typically elevated in highly compressed materials due to pressure-induced hardening.
 In the absence of external pressure, high $\Theta_D$ can occur in materials with superior mechanical properties, such as those exhibiting superhardness.
 In Vickers indentation test~\cite{smith1922accurate}, hardness $H_V$ is determined by the ratio of the applied force to the resulting indentation area.
 A material is called superhard when its $H_V \ge 40$ GPa~\cite{yeung2016ultraincompressible}.
 At ambient pressure, diamond is the known hardest material with $H_V \sim 100$ GPa~\cite{haines2001synthesis} and a high $\Theta_D \sim 2200$ K~\cite{gschneidner1964physical}.
 However, diamond fails to become a BCS superconductor due to its large insulating gap.
 On the other hand, a metallic superhard compound, BC$_5$, was theoretically suggested to show a relatively high $T_c$ in the range $\sim 11 - 45$ K, depending on the underlying crystal structures~\cite{BC5Superconductor_Calandra2008,yao2009crystal,li2010superhard}.
 BC$_5$ with a local covalently-bonded structure similar to cubic diamond can exhibit a high hardness $H_V \ge 60$ GPa~\cite{solozhenko2009ultimate, baker2018computational}.
 The $T_c$ for other binary superhard compounds like BC$_3$ and BC$_7$ were also computed to be between $\sim 11 - 23$ K~\cite{liu2011superhard,xu2011prediction}.
 It remains an important experimental task to verify if these materials can be synthesized in the proposed structures, and if they can superconduct at the high theoretical $T_c$.

-In this work, we perform first-principles electron-phonon calculations to study the superconducting $T_c$ of B$_2$C$_3$N and B$_4$C$_5$N$_3$, which were recently predicted to be superhard metals (with $H_V \ge 40$ GPa) by machine learning and evolutionary structure searches~\cite{chen2021machine}.
-These materials exhibit multiple nested Fermi surface sheets, which suggests anisotropic electron-phonon couplings and necessitates solutions of the anisotropic Eliashberg equations for a precise determination of $T_c $.
+In general, adding an additional element provides more degrees of freedom in the phase space for exploring new materials.
+In this work, we perform first-principles electron-phonon calculations to study the superconducting $T_c$ of B$_2$C$_3$N and B$_4$C$_5$N$_3$.
+Stable superhard ($H_V \ge 40$ GPa) metallic structures with these ternary chemical compositions (as shown in Fig. \ref{fig:systems}) were recently predicted by machine-learning and evolutionary structure searches~\cite{chen2021machine}.
+These materials exhibit multiple nested Fermi surface sheets, which may exhibit anisotropic electron-phonon couplings and necessitates solutions of the full Eliashberg equations for a precise determination of $T_c $.
 The anisotropic calculations indicate $T_c$ values of $\sim 40$ K and $\sim 20$ K for B$_2$C$_3$N and B$_4$C$_5$N$_3$, respectively.
 Notably, the theoretical formation energy of B$_2$C$_3$N and B$_4$C$_5$N$_3$ is comparable to that of previously synthesized ternary superhard materials such as BC$_2$N and BC$_{10}$N~\cite{solozhenko2001synthesis, chakrabarty2024novel}.
-Therefore, it is feasible that the B-C-N materials under study could be synthesized by high-pressure high-temperature (HPHT) techniques or microwave plasma chemical vapor deposition (MPCVD).
+Because the theoretical formation energies of all these B-C-N materials lie within 0.2 eV/atom~\cite{chen2021machine}, it is feasible that the B-C-N materials under study could be synthesized~\cite{aykol2018thermodynamic}, using high-pressure high-temperature (HPHT) techniques or microwave plasma chemical vapor deposition (MPCVD).
 Consequently, superhard metals could offer an intriguing new avenue for achieving higher-$T_c$ BCS superconductors under ambient pressure.